Losant/losant-docs/docs/workflows/data/sql.md

 ![SQL Node Result](/images/workflows/data/SQL-node-result.png "SQL Node Result")

 Finally, you can optionally choose to store the result of the SQL query on the payload.
 For queries like `INSERT` or `DELETE`, you might not care about the result, but for an query like the `SELECT` above, you almost certainly do!
-In this case the result of the `SELECT` is being placed at the [payload path](/workflows/accessing-payload-data/#payload-paths) `data.MSSQL`.
+In this case the result of the `SELECT` is being placed at the [payload path](/workflows/accessing-payload-data/#payload-paths) `sales`.
 Here is an example payload after the above SQL Node has been run:

 ```json
 {